 Shades of Green

 Slime green nails are one of the buzziest trends on social media (there's even a hashtag on Instagram).
 Combine that trend with the polychromatic trend by opting for this muted avocado-inspired manicure.
 We love how the shades of green are accented with a surprising pop of bright yellow.

 Manicurists at Shoreditch Nails, a popular nail salon in East London, are also privy to this springtime nail trend.
 We like how the salon utilizes this look with everything from neutral and/or subtle hues to bright watermelon pastels.
 There's a gradient nail to replicate all year long.

 Courtney Trop from the popular blog Always Judging was an early adopter of the rainbow nail trend.
 This manicure was inspired by her own painting and thus features the similar red, plum, and khaki tones.
 We haven't figured out how these mismatched colors complement one another so well yet, but we think it's safe to say that her manicure is a work of art.

-Geometric Negative Space
+Abstract Negative Space

 Take this look into fall with an autumnal palette, as seen on influencer Hannah Bronfman.
 Swap pastels for more subdued neutrals, greens, and taupes when the weather gets colder.

 It's not just different colors you can experiment with.
 Try mixing textures and finishes to find a combination you prefer.
 We love the glitter accent in this manicure (although matte polishes or shimmers could work, too).